LaurenAStrong/Airbnb-EDA-Project/README.md

 ![Device Type by Country Plot](https://user-images.githubusercontent.com/91219409/145722597-fecaf779-c9c6-40b9-8d45-ba48b86118a7.png)

-In the age compared to destination plot, we see that Italy and “Other” are booked more in users above the age of 50, compared to users under the age of 50.
+In the age compared to destination plot, we see that Italy and “Other” are listed as destinations more in users above the age of 50, compared to users under the age of 50.
 The under 50 leads almost every other destination compared to the over 50 age group.

 ```python
 age = 50